Hybrid Search¶

 reranker |

-String | Xervo alias for cross-encoder model (see Reranking) |
+String | 'maxsim' for in-process late-interaction, or a Xervo alias for a cross-encoder model (see Reranking) |

 reranker_property |

-String | Node text property for cross-encoder input |
+String | Node property: text for a cross-encoder, or the multi-vector property for MaxSim |

 reranker_k |